-Attendance is required at all three modular teaching days.
+Attendance is required at all three modular teaching days

-If, before enrolment for a course, you are aware that you will not be able to attend a module, you must notify the Director of Master's Programmes when you enrol explaining why you will not be able to attend.
-The Director of Master's Programmes will consult with the relevant Course Coordinator.
+If, before enrolment for a course, you are aware that you will not be able to attend for part of a day, you must notify the Director of Master's Programmes when you enrol explaining why you will not be able to attend.
+The Director of Master's Programmes will consult with the relevant course coordinator.
 In such circumstances, you may be declined entry into a course.

-If you become aware after a course starts that you will be unable to attend a module or a significant part of a module (i.e. more than two hours in any given day), you must advise the Course Coordinator before the module explaining why you will be unable to attend.
-The Course Coordinator may excuse you from attendance and may also require you to complete compensatory work relating to the course content covered during your absence.
+If you become aware after a course starts that you will be unable to attend a significant part of a day (i.e. more than two hours), you must advise the course coordinator explaining why you will be unable to attend.
+The course coordinator may excuse you from attendance and may also require you to complete compensatory work relating to the course content covered during your absence.